 Temporarily disable security software and disconnect from VPN (if configured).

 Also, check and make sure you have a stable internet connection to download windows update files from the Microsoft server.

-Perform a clean boot and check for updates, That probably helps if any third-party service conflict causing the problem.
+Perform a clean boot and check for updates, That probably helps if any third-party service conflict causes the problem.

-Check if Corrupted system file causing the problem
+Check if the Corrupted system file causing the problem

 As discussed before corrupted missing system files mostly cause different problems.
 We recommend run the system file checker utility that helps restore missing files with the correct one.